-- ☑ Evidence that the organisation is aware of its requirements under the Information Privacy Act 2009)11, and ensures people working for the organisation understand their information privacy obligations - ☑ Staff and management can describe how they maintain confidentiality and privacy of personal information at an everyday level.
+- ☑ Evidence that the organisation is aware of its requirements under the Information Privacy Act 2009), and ensures people working for the organisation understand their information privacy obligations - ☑ Staff and management can describe how they maintain confidentiality and privacy of personal information at an everyday level. - Processes for responding to privacy breaches and reporting to your funding body.

-Child Protection Support
+Child Protection Support Services

-Services